 Why Interest Rates Aren’t the Only Thing to Consider

-If you refinance with a private lender, you also won’t be eligible for student loan forgiveness, because you lose federal loan protections, including deferment or forbearance when you refinancing with a private lender.
-But some private lenders, like SoFi, offer their own benefits, like a temporary pause on payments if you lose your job through no fault of your own.
+If you refinance with a private lender, you’ll no longer be eligible for federal loan protections, including deferment and forbearance.
+Some private lenders, however, do offer their own benefits, such as a temporary pause on payments if you lose your job through no fault of your own.

-That’s why it’s important to think carefully before consolidating or refinancing your student loans.
-Consider things like whether a prospective private lender offers any options for relief if you hit a rough patch.
+It’s important to think carefully before consolidating or refinancing your student loans.
+Consider things like whether or not you plan on using federal benefits, and if a prospective private lender offers any options for relief if you hit a rough patch.

 Even if you get a lower interest rate, make sure you can afford the new monthly payments before committing.
 And remember that this information is just a starting point for your decision.
 Don’t be afraid of doing more research and trusting you’ll make the right decision for you.

 Consolidating federal student loans can be done through the federal government with a Direct Consolidation Loan.
 The interest rate on this type of loan is the weighted average of the interest rates on the loans you’re consolidating, rounded up to the nearest one-eighth of a percent.
 When you consolidate, you keep your federal benefits and protections.

 Refinancing student loans allows borrowers to combine both federal and private student loans into a single new loan with a new interest rate.
 The rate may be variable or fixed, and will be determined by the lender based on criteria like market rates and the borrower’s credit history.
 Again, refinancing will eliminate any federal loans from borrower protections, including income-driven repayment plans.

 Depending on an individual’s personal circumstances, either consolidation or refinancing may make more sense than the other.
 If refinancing seems like an option for you, consider SoFi.
 SoFi offers an easy online application, competitive rates, and no origination fees.